 While empathy is key in encouraging members to attend appointments, incentives like gift cards that support basic needs (like clothing companies or personal care items) can be helpful in changing these members’ attitudes towards preventive care.

 Tactic 4: Make Getting to Appointments Easy

 For some Medicaid and Medicare members, transportation to appointments is a barrier to care.
-Giving members gift cards for transportation to Uber is a simple, easy way to provide transportation to and from appointments, taking the stress off the patient to get to their scheduled visits.
+Giving members gift cards for transportation, like Uber, is a simple, easy way to provide transportation to and from appointments, taking the stress off the patient to get to their scheduled visits.

-While these services can help mitigate COVID-19 exposure, for many high-risk members, a private mode of transportation may help reduce anxiety and fear by offering a non-public transportation option.
+These services can help mitigate COVID-19 exposure, which for many high-risk members, may help reduce anxiety and fear over traditional public transit options.